Top 10 Snorkeling Spots in Maui

 Sandy

-The Ahihi Kinau Natural Area Reserve can be found by heading down the southern coast of Wailea, past Makena, towards La Perouse Bay.
+The ‘Āhihi-Kīna‘u Natural Area Reserve can be found by heading down the southern coast of Wailea, past Makena, towards La Perouse Bay.
 The coastline is jagged and mostly consists of coral reef intermixed with lava rock.
 Tropical fish are pretty close to the shoreline here, and are mostly prevalent in shallow waters.
 We suggest that you snorkel close to the road in the protected bay.
-Make sure to not step on the coral.
+Make sure not to step on the coral.
 It is a living and breathing marine animal itself!

-View More about Ahihi Kinau Natural Area Reserve
+Natural Area Reserve